Dates: November 24 – December 6, 2025

 Accommodation: tents, local shower with the bucket

-Day 9.
-December 2, 2025 (Tuesday).
-AÏR MOUNTAINS - TIMIA
+Day 8.
+December 1, 2025 (Monday).
+AÏR MOUNTAINS – TIMIA

 Leaving the vast, open sands behind, our journey now leads us through a magical and dramatically shifting landscape of rugged mountainous terrain, guiding us toward the village of Timia.
 Nestled in the heart of the Aïr Mountains approximately 200 km from Agadez, Timia is a stunning oasis, a verdant jewel that emerges unexpectedly from the surrounding aridity.
-Here, the local Tuareg population has skillfully cultivated lush gardens, producing a bounty of vegetables like onions and tomatoes, cereals, and an abundance of citrus fruits—oranges and grapefruit—as well as sweet, succulent dates.
+Here, the local Tuareg population has skillfully cultivated lush gardens, producing a bounty of vegetables like onions and tomatoes, cereals, and an abundance of citrus fruits — oranges and grapefruit — as well as sweet succulent dates.
 This fertile haven offers a profound and refreshing contrast to the desert we have traversed.

 For our night in Timia, accommodation will be provided at a simple local guesthouse or campsite, featuring a single room with a bed.
 Water for showering will be provided, offering a welcome opportunity to refresh.